What I’ve Learnt Since Leaving University

 I graduated from university three years ago!
 It feels like yesterday though, and I imagine quite a lot of my classmates feel the same.

 University was a very strange portion of my life.
 A condensed version of primary and secondary school in one (as if the first two rounds were not enough).
 I experienced homesickness, depression, isolation, bad dance lessons and a lecture on farting.
 But I wouldn’t change it for the world.

 Friends need constant feeding

-Not in the sense of physically feeding – although that helps – but to keep friendships going you need to feed them with WhatsApp messages, meet-ups, genuine interest in each others live and obvious care for them.
+Not in the sense of physically feeding – although that helps – to keep friendships going you need to feed them with WhatsApp messages, meet-ups, genuine interest in each other’s lives and obvious care for them.
 Some of my best friends are from University – some were people I lost contact with and reconnected with later on and others are ones I’ve maintained throughout my graduation period.

 Homesickness will pass

 Homesickness is extremely common at University.
 For the most part that is the first time that students will be away from their families for an extended amount of time.
 It’s also the time that you’ll mostly be financially independent, but we’ll get onto that in a minute.

 No matter how lonely you feel at first just know that homesickness will pass.
 Just like Fresher’s Flu and cystitis.
 You’ll make friends, you’ll get to know your surroundings and you’ll start to feel more like yourself.
 It’s the same at university as it is when you leave university and move into the ‘real world’.

 Money is there to be spent but it is also there to keep you alive.
 Don’t spend it all at once is a phrase most of us heard at Christmas and on birthdays when our grandparents handed us a ten-pound note.
 It was then used again when student loans came in.
 Now, I hear it mentally whenever I get a paycheck.